 What piece of advice would you give to those considering teaching in Cambodia that you wish that you had been told?

-Stand up for your students if you think it’s right.
-Many of the schools here have really disorganised curriculums and exams.
+One valuable piece of advice that I feel I could give to those considering teaching in Cambodia would be to stand up for your students if you think it’s right.
+Many of the schools have really disorganised curriculums and exams.
 I ended up helping to reform the marking structure of the exams at my school because I didn’t think it was fair on many of the students!

 What opportunities did living in Cambodia give you to travel?